Skip to main content

 2. Specialized job boards

-3. Professional networking sites such as LinkedIn
+3. such as LinkedIn

 Tailoring applications for each specific role is crucial; this not only showcases relevant skills and experiences but also demonstrates a genuine interest in the position.
 Following up after submitting applications is equally important, as it reflects professionalism and enthusiasm.
 Statistics indicate that candidates who follow up are more likely to receive responses, thereby enhancing their chances of securing interviews.